bhigy/zr-2021vg_baseline/docs/DATASETS.md

 └─── train-other-500
 ```

-Under the same folder, you'll further need to create a folder `train-full-960` that contains `train-clean-100`, `train-clean-360` and `train-other-500`.
+Under the same folder, you'll further need to create a folder `train-full-960` that contains all the sub-folders of `train-clean-100`, `train-clean-360` and `train-other-500`.

 #### ZeroSpeech 2021